 There are many more undiscovered areas of Palawan, which is why it is known as the last frontier of the Philippines.
 No matter where you choose to travel, however, there are many accommodations in this province for any budget that will make your vacation even more memorable.
 Especially if you have a great itinerary planned here.

-We've rounded up some of the best places to stay in Palawan so you can enjoy literally every single minute you spend in this magical island.
+We've rounded up some of the best resorts in Palawan so you can enjoy literally every single minute you spend in this magical island.
 There are also a few cheaper options, for those who want to go really budget too!

 Nothing says luxury better than the El Nido Island Resorts.
 It’s a group of four ultra-luxury, ultra-exclusive resorts hidden in bays of private islands.
 This is the kind of resort where staff greets you by name as you step off the boat and practically rolls out a red carpet from the dock all the way to the reception and throughout your entire stay.